suzydon/suzydon.github.io/README.md

-Suzy Tang - Data Science Portfolio
+Suzy Tang - FX Quant & DS

-Welcome to my professional data science portfolio!
+Welcome to my professional portfolio!
 This repository contains the source code for my personal website showcasing my expertise in machine learning, quantitative finance, and business intelligence.

 Visit my portfolio: suzydon.github.io

 About Me
-Senior Data Scientist with 9+ years of experience in:
+Senior QA in FX with 9+ years of experience in:

-- AI Product DS at Huawei
+- AI DS at Huawei
-- Quantitative Finance at HSBC
+- Quant Finance at HSBC
-- Healthcare Analytics at Cancer Council NSW
-- Currently pursuing Master of Data Science at UTS Sydney
+- Currently pursuing MSc at UTS Sydney

  Featured Projects